ebanner/TextEditorTournament/README.md

 4) Start Manager

-5) Have clients connect
+5) Have Clients Connect

-6) Load up a challenge
+6) Load up a Challenge

-7) Start the challenge
+7) Start the Challenge

 8) Repeat steps 6 through 8